 Each temple also has a dedicated kitchen and a place where devotees can perform songs and rituals.
 Varying on the degree of erosion, in some temples, these distinctly stand out whereas in some they are a part of the ruins.

 As I walked past the kitchen at the Lalji temple I imagined the scene during a festival.
 An array of cooks busy making the offerings for the Lord.
 Huge utensils with big ladles burning in the oven.
 Mounds of special bhog (holy food) are ready to be taken to the temple.

 Marvellous depictions from the Indian epic of Mahabharata.
 The sculptor has brought the stories to life here.
 Picture credits: Tani Dutta

 Within the city other than these temples there are various other sightseeing places.

-The dam that was built on the river to steer the water to feed to the moats surrounding the city.
+The dam was built on the river to steer the water to feed the moats surrounding the city.

 It showcases the evolution of terracotta art, handloom and music in Bishnupur.

 It was used during historic times.
 A huge iron canon now serves as a tourist attraction

 Remnants of a huge gateway used historically to enter the city.